CliCli-Editor/lualib/UpdateLog.md

 + The person being treated and the source of treatment are added to the callback parameters for treatment-related events

 `2024-4-16`
-+ Unit properties support directly filling in the name of a custom property (requires Y3 development assistant >= 0.7.0）
++ Unit properties support directly filling in the name of a custom property (requires CliCli-Helper >= 0.7.0）

 `2024-4-15`
 + Fixed bugs where 'Player - holding platform item' and 'player - using platform item' could not trigger.
 These two events now do not require incoming itemsID